MetOffice/simulation-systems/source/WorkingPractices/developing_change.rst

 * `The UM has documentation papers <https://code.metoffice.gov.uk/doc/um/latest/umdp.html>`_
 * `JULES has a user guide and documentation <https://jules-lsm.github.io/latest/index.html>`_
+* `LFRic has some basic documentation <https://code.metoffice.gov.uk/trac/lfric/wiki/LFRicTechnical#Documentation>`_

 ..
-  Any other documentations to be aware of?
+  Any other documentation to be aware of could be added above.

 Small changes and bug fixes rarely need documentation to be updated, but when new science is added to a project, the documentation must be updated to ensure that it remains contemporary